This post may contain affiliate links.

 Some arguments never die.
-The question “Is abstract art valid” raised its head again over the weekend while I was doing a bit of art travel, heading down to Windsor, Ontario, for the opening of my father’s exhibition The Optimism of Colour: William Perehudoff, a retrospective.
+The question “Is abstract art valid” raised its head again some time ago while I was doing a bit of art travel, heading down to Windsor, Ontario, for the opening of my late father’s exhibition The Optimism of Colour: William Perehudoff, a retrospective.

-Two other shows opened at the Art Gallery of Windsor on Friday night, John Kissick’s A Nervous Decade and an exhibition by Luanne Martineau, and on Saturday there was a panel discussion with critics Roald Nasgaard and Karen Wilkin plus the artists (but not my dad because he’s 93 and in a wheelchair and not scooting around much).
+Two other shows opened at the Art Gallery of Windsor on Friday night, John Kissick’s A Nervous Decade and an exhibition by Luanne Martineau.
+On Saturday there was a panel discussion with critics Roald Nasgaard and Karen Wilkin.

-What I have learned, through the discussion on Saturday, through my stints at the Banff Centre of the Arts as a visual artist, and in my days at art school, is that abstract art is not valid.
-And here’s why:
+What I have learned, through the discussion after my father’s show, through my own stays at the Banff Centre of the Arts as a visual artist, and in my days at art school, is that abstract art is not valid.

 1) Abstract art is too safe … just something to hang over the couch in a middle-class home.